Dirk Kuyt: 2006–07 season

 Upon joining Liverpool, Kuyt stated, "I only wanted to leave Feyenoord for a really big club, and that is what Liverpool are.
 They are a fantastic big club and it will be a real pleasure to play here."

 Kuyt made his Liverpool debut as a substitute against West Ham United on 26 August 2006.
-His first start came against PSV in the UEFA Champions League, immediately receiving praise for the new defensive approach by a striker.
-In his third start for the club, Kuyt scored his first Liverpool goal in a Premier League fixture against Newcastle United at Anfield, and followed up with another against Tottenham Hotspur in the next game.
-He scored his third goal for Liverpool – with his father watching the game at Anfield – contributing to Liverpool's 3–1 win over Aston Villa.
+His first start came against PSV Eindhoven in the UEFA Champions League, immediately receiving praise for the new defensive approach by a striker.
+In his third start for the club, Kuyt scored his first Liverpool goal in a 2–0 win against Newcastle United at Anfield in the Premier League, and followed up with another in a 3–0 win against Tottenham Hotspur in the next match.
+He scored his third goal for Liverpool – with his father watching the match at Anfield – contributing to Liverpool's 3–1 win over Aston Villa.
 Two weeks later, he bagged a brace as the only scorer in the Reds' 2–0 victory against Reading.

 Kuyt won much praise for his early performances, with the Daily Mirror writing, "The Dutch striker has the look of a cult hero in the making," and The People reporting that he is "propelling himself towards iconic status".
 One of the reasons for his early popularity was his post-match courtesy to the fans; after each match, he would walk to every corner of the ground and applaud the Liverpool supporters.

-On 20 January 2007, Kuyt opened the scoring against Chelsea after only 4 minutes as Liverpool went on to defeat the champions 2–0, marking the first time Rafael Benítez had defeated José Mourinho in the Premier League.
+On 20 January 2007, Kuyt opened the scoring against Chelsea after only 4 minutes as Liverpool went on to defeat the reigning Premier League champions 2–0, marking the first time Rafael Benítez had defeated José Mourinho in the Premier League.
 It was also the first goal scored by Liverpool against a top four club in the league in the 2006–07 season.
-Kuyt moved his league-goal tally into double figures by scoring the first goal in the game against West Ham on 30 January 2007, opening the scoring in a 2–1 away win at Upton Park.
+Kuyt moved his league-goal tally into double figures by scoring the first goal in the match against West Ham United on 30 January 2007, opening the scoring in a 2–1 away win at Upton Park.

-Kuyt played a key part in Liverpool's penalty shoot-out win over Chelsea in the semi-finals of the 2006–07 Champions League.
+Kuyt played a key part in Liverpool's penalty shoot-out win over Chelsea in the semi-finals of the 2006–07 UEFA Champions League.
 In extra-time, he had a goal disallowed for offside from Xabi Alonso's strike.
-Kuyt also scored the winning kick in the shoot-out, and scored a consolation goal in the club's 2–1 defeat to Milan in the final.
+Kuyt also scored the winning kick in the penalty shoot-out, and scored a consolation goal in the club's 2–1 defeat to Milan in the final.